edsilv/iiif.io/source/api/presentation/2.1/index.md

 ####  4.2.
 Rights and Licensing Properties

 attribution
-:   A human readable label that _MUST_ be displayed when the resource it is associated with is displayed or used.
-For example, this could be used to present copyright or ownership statements, or simply an acknowledgement of the owning and/or publishing institutions.
+:   Text that _MUST_ be shown when the resource it is associated with is displayed or used.
+For example, this could be used to present copyright or ownership statements, or simply an acknowledgement of the owning and/or publishing institution.

     Usage:
     {: .usage}
     * Any resource _MAY_ have one or more attribution labels.

+license
+:   A link to an external resource that describes the license or rights statement under which the resource is being used.
+The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
+If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead.

+    Usage:
+    {: .usage}
+    * Any resource _MAY_ have one or more licenses associated with it.

 logo
 :   A small image that represents an individual or organization associated with the resource it is attached to.
 This could be the logo of the owning or hosting institution.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.